echardware2024/ECPT/README.md

 - Copy all files except .gitignore
 - Paste into linux/prodtest/bin/

-hex-ftdi-cfg
+hex-ftdi-cfg/hex
-- Copy all P... and .fcf files from hex
+- Copy all P... and .fcf files
 - Paste into windows/hex-ftdi-cfg/hex/

 The End